-Grief doesn’t always turn you into a ball of unpredictable emotion, but sometimes it does.
+Grief doesn’t always turn you into an unpredictable ball of emotion, but sometimes it does.
 Sometimes things like a song, a word, a familiar face, a commercial, a cheesy quote, a shoe without a match, a wilted flower, or a nice looking stranger waiting at a bus stop can bring you to tears.
-Just me??

 After someone dies, all of a sudden you see reminders of their memory and absence everywhere.
 A random display at Target leaves you in tears, the season changes and it hits you like a ton of bricks, a song comes on the radio and you have to pull your car over because you can’t see through your tears.
 The triggers are everywhere and your holiday meals are no exception.
 If you’re having trouble imagining why, please allow me to elaborate with 10 reasons why grief and food might make you cry this Thanksgiving.